Railway-Op-Sim/RailOSPkgManager/README.md

 Full documentation can be found on the [project website](https://railway-op-sim.github.io/RailOSPkgManager/).

 ## Getting Started
-On first launch you will need to specify the location of the `railway.exe` ROS executable on your system, this location is used to determine where add-ons should be installed.
+On first launch you will need to specify the location of the RailOS executable on your system, this location is used to determine where add-ons should be installed.
 Once this is set the location will be cached and so no longer required.
 Functionality for altering the installation will be added at a later date.
-Within this manual `${ROS_HOME}` refers to the directory containing `railway.exe`.
+Within this manual `${ROS_HOME}` refers to the directory containing `railway.exe`/`RailOS64.exe`/`RailOS32.exe`.

 ## Installing Packages
 Packages are installed by selecting "Install Package" and pointing to a downloaded archive containing the project files.
 These files will be extracted to the relevant locations.
 If a package/route metadata TOML file is not present within the archive one will be created and saved in `${ROS_HOME}/Metadata`, this file is formatted in the standard described on the ROS project template GitHub repository [here](https://github.com/Railway-Op-Sim/UN-Template/blob/master/README.md).
 Only add-ons installed using this application, and so having a metadata file, will be listed in the package manager.